Rashmeet Kaur Nayyar

 Hi there, I’m Rashmeet!

-I’m a Computer Science Ph.D. student working with Dr. Siddharth Srivastava in the School of Computing and Augmented Intelligence at Arizona State University.
-I’m a member of the Autonomous Agents and Intelligent Robots (AAIR) research group.
-I primarily study Reinforcement Learning (RL) with the goal of building efficient autonomous sequential decision-making systems that solve long-horizon problems.
-Currently, I am focussed on automatically synthesizing temporal and state abstractions for transfer in RL and interleaving planning with RL.
+I’m a Ph.D. candidate in Computer Science at Arizona State University, where I work with Dr. Siddharth Srivastava in the School of Computing and Augmented Intelligence.
+I’m part of the Autonomous Agents and Intelligent Robots (AAIR) research group.
+My research primarily centers on Reinforcement Learning (RL), with a focus on developing more sample-efficient and scalable autonomous sequential decision-making systems, particularly for long-horizon tasks.
+Currently, I am investigating the autonomous invention of temporal and state abstractions and the integration of planning with RL to improve generalization and transfer in RL.

 Interests